-In order to minimize indoor air pollution from cooking, which can emit levels of indoor air pollution higher than those met in heavily polluted outdoor air, turning on the range exhaust fan and cook on the back burners is recommended.
-The study appears in ACS' journal Environmental Science & Technology.
+To curtail indoor air pollution from cooking, which can emit indoor air pollution higher than those in the outdoor air, turning on the range exhaust fan and using the back burners is suggested.

 The scientists found that none of the devices performed well in all of the key functions: fan efficiency, efficiency in capturing polluted air for exhaust and sound levels.
 Two hoods that operated quietly and removed 70 to 90 percent of pollutants had high fan speeds that hurt their efficiencies.
 A third device, which proved to be the best at removing contaminated air from the burners and the oven, was so loud that it made normal conversation impossible.
 The authors suggest that the best option may not require buying a new hood at all: "Routine use of even moderately effective venting range hoods can substantially reduce in-home exposures to cooking and burner-generated air pollutants.
 Effectiveness can be substantially enhanced by preferential use of back versus front cooktop burners and by using higher fan settings."
 The study includes a table comparing prices and performances of the models tested.